 Work followed extensive consultation with stadia experts and other independent experts to ensure the club improved accessibility within the guidelines of the Accessible Stadia Guide by the beginning of the 2017/18 season, as agreed by the Premier League clubs, and in line with equalities legislation.

-There is improved access throughout the stadium and included:
+There is improved access throughout the stadium and work included:

-A new full-size changing room for supporters with disabilities and a secondary smaller changing room
+- A new full-size changing room for disabled supporters and a secondary smaller changing room